 There is plenty of research showing that stress in general, and grief specifically, can take a toll on the immune system.
-Couple that with not getting enough sleep, not eating well, and general fatigue that makes self-care a challenge and it is a recipe for getting sick.
-Research has shown this impact on the immune system is most significant in older adults who are grieving.
+Research has also shown this impact on the immune system is most significant in older adults who are grieving.

-Tips: following suggestions for many of the other physical grief symptoms mentioned above can help with this one – sleep, eating well, and managing stress can all help in lowering your risk for getting sick.
-In addition, you can also talk to your doctor about nutrition and supplements that help with boosting your immune system.
+Tips: Follow suggestions for many of the other physical grief symptoms mentioned above.
+Improving sleep, diet, and managing stress can all help in lowering your risk of getting sick.
+In addition, you can talk to your doctor about nutrition and supplements that help with boosting your immune system.

 If you are looking for some general tips on taking care of yourself, don’t miss Eleanor’s epic list of 64 self-care tips.